stkevintan/Fcitx-AutoConfig-Shell/README.md

+ # the shell is obsolete , need updating!

-this is a simple shell to install and config fcitx-sogou
+ A simple shell to help fresh user to install and config fcitx the Chinese input method in LinuxMint.